ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 This makes these notes less ideal for independent study, but that said, it should be possible to work attentively through them and still learn a lot.

-There is a printable versions of [the whole document](http://haskell-for-readers.nomeata.de/haskell-for-readers.pdf) (with solutions at the end), of [just the exercises](http://haskell-for-readers.nomeata.de/haskell-for-readers-exercises.pdf) and of [just the solutions](http://haskell-for-readers.nomeata.de/haskell-for-readers-solutions.pdf).

 ### Audience {.unnumbered}

 I expect the audience to be familiar with programming and computer science in general, but do not assume prior knowledge of functional program (or, in case you are worried about this, category theory).

 The exercises are all very small, in the order of minutes, and are meant to be done along the way, especially as later material may refer to their results.
 If you are reading this on your own and you really do not feel like doing them, you can click on the blurred solutions to at least read them.
 The exercises are not sufficient in number and depth to provide the reader with the experience needed to really learn Haskell.

-Some sections are marked with a “☆”.
+Some sections are marked with a “★”.
 These are optional in the sense that the following material does not rely heavily on them.
 If time is short, e.g. during a workshop, they can be skipped, and the participants can be invited to come back to them on their own.

 ### Acknowledgments and license {.unnumbered}